Differentiating Assessment for Different Types of Learners and Levels:

 We focus on the skill and standard chosen as a grade level for that week.
 We create tests that assess the skill and standard, not if they can do everything at once: read a certain level, write, or spell.
 If a group can do all those things and demonstrate mastery of the skill then they are assessed in a way that has all the components.
 If they cannot do all those things then they are given an assessment in the manner that they can.
 Regardless of how they show it; if they can demonstrate that they can accomplish the skill or standard then they are considered a success.

 Back to the issue of tracking.
 Our kids do not stay in the same groups all year.
 We have flexible groupings.
 If a student has demonstrated mastery for 3 or more weeks they are often switched into the higher group.
 The reverse also happens.
 If a student is not able to keep up with the rigor of the class they are in than they can be moved into the lower group.
-There was a time where almost an entire class has changes because one teacher was really able to teach something well while another wasn’t.
+There was a time where almost an entire class had changes because one teacher was really able to teach something well while another wasn’t.
+Teaching styles matched to student's learning styles played a big role in why some students were rotated between groups.

 We also address the fact that kids have gaps to fill or enrichment to extend.
 We have another block of instruction called Target Time.
 We have additional support staff that help us break our groups into even smaller specific groups for 40 minutes 4 days a week.
 These kids are grouped based on their diagnostic assessments and given time to work on their gaps and one specific standard at a time.
 A pre-assessment is given every three weeks for that one standard and one skill the students are working on.
 Then at the end of the three weeks a post assessment is given.
 These assessments directly relate to the groups ability.
 Groups are rearranged as needed.